Watford F.C.: Managers

 On 4 June 2015, Quique Sánchez Flores was announced as the new head coach as the replacement to Jokanović, who had failed to agree contract terms.
 Despite going on to lead the newly promoted Watford to a comfortable mid-table position in the Premier League and the semi-final of the FA Cup, it was announced on 13 May 2016 that Sánchez Flores would be leaving the club at the end of the season.

 Following Sánchez Flores's departure, Walter Mazzarri was announced as Watford's head coach starting on 1 July 2016.
 Mazzari's tenure as manager was terminated at the end of the season.
 On 27 May 2017 Marco Silva was appointed head coach.
 On 21 January 2018, Javi Gracia was appointed as head coach following Silva's departure.
-Gracia has been met with widespread praise since his appointment after a successful 2018–19 Premier League campaign which saw Watford finish with their highest points tally ever in English Premier League football.
+Gracia guided the club to a successful 2018–19 Premier League campaign which saw Watford finish with their highest ever points tally in English Premier League football.

-After a disappointing start to the 2019–20 season, Javi Gracia was sacked and replaced by previous manager Quique Sánchez Flores.
-Then Quique Sánchez Flores was fired again after a 2–1 loss to Southampton on 1 December.
+Since around 2019, the club have gained notoriety for an excessive number of managerial sackings and a lack of time given to managers, instead sacking them very quickly after a poor run of form.
+After a disappointing start to the 2019–20 season, Javi Gracia was dismissed and replaced by previous manager Quique Sánchez Flores.
+Then Quique Sánchez Flores was dismissed again after a 2–1 loss to Southampton on 1 December.
 On 6 December 2019, Nigel Pearson agreed to take manager's job, with Craig Shakespeare as his assistant, on a short-term contract to the end of the season.
 He was sacked on 19 July 2020 with two games to go with Hayden Mullins appointed as interim coach until the end of the season.

-In the 2020-21 season, there were two more coaches, beginning with Vladimir Ivic, and followed by Xisco Munoz, who ultimately steered Watford towards promotion to the Premier League.
-Xisco continued to coach the team for the 2021-22 Premier League campaign until October 2021, and was subsequently followed by Claudio Ranieri from October 2021 to January 2022.
+In the 2020–21 season, there were two more coaches, beginning with Vladimir Ivic, and followed by Xisco Munoz, who ultimately steered Watford towards promotion to the Premier League.
+Xisco continued to coach the team for the 2021–22 Premier League campaign until October 2021, and was subsequently followed by Claudio Ranieri from October 2021 to January 2022.
 Former England manager Roy Hodgson took hold of the reigns from February 2022 until the season's end, where Watford finished in 19th place and were relegated from the Premier League.